Outsourcing and Service Provider Management

 - Service Providers must store UBC Electronic Information in a logically separated environment, ensuring that the information is not mixed with information belonging to or accessed by other parties.
 If this is not possible, Service Providers may use alternative controls, with the written approval of the Administrative Head of Unit, to ensure that the data is secure and can be destroyed after the project is completed.

-- Service Providers must ensure that they transmit UBC Electronic Information in accordance with the Transmission and Sharing of UBC Electronic Information standard.
+- Service Providers must ensure that they store and transmit UBC Electronic Information in accordance with the Encryption Requirements and Transmission and Sharing of UBC Electronic Information standards.

 Access Controls